gritzko/swarm-ron-docs/crypto.md

 A rolling hash is defined irrespectively of whether it is mentioned explicitly in the respective op log.

-Swarm employs SHA-256 hashes truncated to 240 bits, serialized as 40 Base64 numbers (no tailing zero truncated, except for the default 0 value).
+Swarm employs truncated SHA-256 hashes serialized as 40 Base64 numbers (the tailing 16 bits of SHA-256 are skipped, the default all-zero value is written as `0`).

 A rolling hash at position `0` (no ops) is all zeroes (written `0`).
 A rolling hash at position `X` is a hash of: